Xisabla/PotePat/PoteChanges/README.md

 # PoteChanges

-Additions for PotePat friends, custom mods for personnal uses
+Additions for PotePat friends, custom mods for personal uses